 Note: With the growing movement of standards-based reporting, this seems to be a more viable option.
 However, you’ll have to consider what will happen if students don’t meet the “no later than date.”

 Accept all late work with no penalty.

 Why?
-Some people contend that a student’s grade should be a reflection of his or her understanding of course material.
+Many people contend that a student’s grade should be a reflection of his or her understanding of course material.
 It should give an accurate picture of their mastery of standards, not of their responsibility or maturity level.

 Advantages: There’s no headache as far as figuring out how many points to take off.
 You just don’t!
 Also, students are more motivated to turn in late work because they can earn full credit if it’s done well.
 What’s more, there’s a stronger feeling of trust and credibility between teacher and student when teens feel their teachers are on their team.

 Disadvantages: In the “real world,” people really are given extensions.
 However, they aren’t necessarily given an undetermined amount of time to finish a project.

 - Would it help parents to communicate late work through a separate indicator?
 Instead of including it in the grade, would you give students an executive functioning rating or short narrative as a goal-setting point?

 - What is the best way to make this manageable?
 Do students have tentative or suggested due dates?
 Are zeros then placed in the grade book until the work is turned in, at which point they can earn full credit?
 If students do not ever turn the work in, do they get an incomplete or a not achieved?

 Note: I’ve seen this type of policy work in situations where students can fluidly move among units without the constraints of nine week or trimester report cards.
 However, it could work in any situation with careful planning.